Phil Esposito: Honours

 During his playing days in 1972 Esposito received the American Academy of Achievement award, which is given out to high achievers in public service, business, science and exploration, sports, and the arts.
 That same year he was also awarded the Lou Marsh Trophy as the top Canadian athlete of the year.

+Phil Esposito park located in Sault Ste.
+Marie, Ontario was dedicated in his honor in 1981.

 In 1984 Esposito was given the Guinness Stout 'Big 'G' Award' for extraordinary accomplishments beyond the game of hockey.
 They held a special New York Hockey Night event, with all three New York area sports team present to celebrate Esposito.
 He was also inducted into the New York hockey Hall of Fame during the festivities.

 Esposito was elected to the Hockey Hall of Fame in 1984.
 On December 3, 1987, his No. 7 jersey was retired by the Boston Bruins in an emotional ceremony where the then-current wearer, superstar defenceman Ray Bourque, pulled off his No. 7 jersey to reveal his new number, 77—dramatically "surrendering" his old number in Esposito's favour (coincidentally, Esposito wore 77 with the New York Rangers, because 7 was already being worn by Rod Gilbert).
 Esposito was "visibly moved" when Bourque showed the Boston Garden crowd his new number, which he used for the rest of his career.
 Esposito was also on hand in Boston to hand Bourque his retired number after the latter retired.
 In 2017, Esposito was named one of the 100 Greatest NHL Players.
 In 2023 Esposito was named to the Boston Bruins All-Centennial Team.

-In 2007 along side his brother Tony, Esposito received a star on the Sault Ste.
+In 2007, alongside his brother Tony, Esposito received a star on the Sault Ste.
 Marie Walk of Fame.
 In 2009 Esposito was part of the first group of people to receive a star on the Italian Walk of Fame in Toronto.

 On December 31, 2011 the Tampa Bay Lightning unveiled a statue in his honour in front of their home arena, the Tampa Bay Times Forum.
 He was also inducted as an inaugural member of the Lighting Hall of Fame in 2023.